openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 [Generic Front Phase Transformations](#generic-front-phase-transformations).
 The only difference is that the transformation entry function name is *`find_and_replace_pattern(self, graph: Graph)`*.

-For the example of a such type of transformation, refer to the *`extensions/middle/CheckForCycle.py`* file.
+For the example of this transformation, refer to the *`extensions/middle/CheckForCycle.py`* file.

 #### Back Phase Transformations <a name="back-phase-transformations"></a>
 There are two types of back phase transformations:

-1. [Pattern-Defined Back Phase Transformations](#pattern-defined-back-phase-transformations) triggered for each sub-graph of the original graph isomorphic to the specified pattern.
+1. [Pattern-Defined Back Phase Transformations](#pattern-defined-back-phase-transformations) triggered for each sub-graph of the original graph, isomorphic to the specified pattern.
 2. [Generic Back Phase Transformations](#generic-back-phase-transformations).

 > **NOTE**: The graph layout during the back phase is always NCHW.
-However during the front and middle phases it could
+However, during the front and middle phases it could
 > be NHWC if the original model was using it.
 For more details, refer to [Model Conversion Pipeline](#model-conversion-pipeline) section.

 ##### Pattern-Defined Back Phase Transformations <a name="pattern-defined-back-phase-transformations"></a>